bamboo forest

 “The truth of Zen, just a little bit of it, is what turns one’s humdrum life, a ife of monotonous, unispiring, common-placeness, into one of art, full of genuine inner creativity.” ( “Zen Buddhism and Psychoanalysis”)

 So, unsui clean gardens, work in a field, cook and also study Chinese poetry to read Zen anecdotes, memorise sutra, practise Tea, flowers and calligraphy.
-To me, they are supermen.
+Through the everyday practice, they become supermen to my eye.

 A lady came out, Oshosama told her we were done, and thanked her for letting us use the Lecture Hall.